LdBeth/swift-totp/readme.md

 Passwords are stored in macOS keychain so you can manage it through Keychain.app.

 Note that secrete is assumed in base 32 format.

+## Security Tips

+It is better to ensure the program is quarantined, so it is only usable from the terminal emulator.
+Chances are, someone could install a malware on your computer to send the password in real time.
+Another good idea is to disconnect your computer from Internet.

 ## GPLv3 License